0zelot/daily-news-ts/README.md

 * cryptocurrency rates (from GDAX API)
     * rates and images for: Bitcoin, Ether, Bitcoin Cash, Litecoin, Stellar,
 * down services (from downdetector.com - scraping)
-* rast played music on the radio (from radiospis.pl - scraping)
+* last played music on the radio (from radiospis.pl - scraping)
     * 5 polish radio stations: ESKA, RMF FM, RMF MAXXX, RADIO ZET, VOX FM,
     * last played songs,
     * radio station's logo.
+* search songs (from genius)
+    * artist and title
+* lyrics and information about song (from genius)
+    * song lyrics
+    * information about song
+    * information about artist
+    * information about album
+    * images

 # Installation and usage